 Prior to serving as Deputy Commissioner, Dannenberg served as the Assistant Commissioner for Examinations, the Director of Classification and Compensation, and in various roles within Human Capital to support the City’s administration of the Civil Service process.
 She has amassed nearly 20 years of public sector experience and has shared her technical expertise throughout her tenure to support City agencies and Citywide operations.
 She has an unparalleled knowledge of the City’s title structure, and has successfully created pipeline and promotion pathways to City careers.

-Prior to his role at DCAS, Fiore served as the City’s Director of Energy Regulatory Affairs responsible for acting as the primary energy policy advocate for the City before numerous State and federal agencies, and providing analysis on a wide range of regulatory and legislative matters related to energy.
+Prior to his role at DCAS, Anthony served as the City’s Director of Energy Regulatory Affairs acting as the primary energy policy advocate for the City before numerous State and federal agencies, and providing analysis on a wide range of regulatory and legislative matters related to energy.

-Keith Todd Kerman is the Deputy Commissioner of Fleet and New York City’s first Chief Fleet Officer.
-In that role, he is responsible for the largest municipal fleet in the United States with 30,000 vehicles, 80,000 fleet operators, and more than 2,000 employees engaged in fleet operations.
-Kerman manages inter-agency shared fleet services in partnership with major fleet agencies including the Police, Fire, Sanitation, and Transportation departments.
+Keith Todd Kerman is the Deputy Commissioner of Fleet Management and the City of New York's first Chief Fleet Officer.
+In that role, he is responsible for the largest municipal fleet in the United States, with 30,000 vehicles, 80,000 fleet operators, and more than 2,000 employees engaged in fleet operations.
+Kerman manages inter-agency shared fleet services in partnership with major fleet agencies, including the Police, Fire, Sanitation, and Transportation departments.

-Kerman implements Mayor de Blasio’s NYC Clean Fleet initiative to reduce greenhouse gas emissions 50 percent by 2025.
-The City has one of the greenest fleets in the nation with more than 17,000 vehicles operating on some type of alternative fuel.
-Kerman is also a lead focusing on fleet safety for Mayor de Blasio’s Vision Zero initiative to eliminate City traffic fatalities.
+Kerman leads implementation of the NYC Clean Fleet initiative to reduce greenhouse gas emissions 50 percent by 2025.
+The City has one of the greenest fleets in the nation with nearly 20,000 vehicles operating on some type of alternative fuel, including New York state's largest electric fleet and charging network.
+Kerman is also a leader in fleet safety as part of the City of New York's Vision Zero initiative to eliminate traffic fatalities.

-Kerman is in his 24th year of public service, having served more than 17 years with New York City Parks, most recently as Assistant Commissioner for Citywide Operations.
+Kerman has worked in public service for nearly three decades.
+Prior to his role at DCAS, he served more than 17 years with New York City Department of Parks and Recreation, most recently as Assistant Commissioner for Citywide Operations.
 He is a graduate of Harvard College.

 Shameka Overton is the Deputy Commissioner of Administration.
 In this role, Overton is responsible for internal support services to the agency’s 2,300 employees.
 These services include Human Resources, Payroll and Timekeeping, Labor Relations, Disciplinary Proceedings, Employee Relations, and Transportation Services.
 Overton also oversees the City Store, the Official Store of the City of New York, and the DCAS Police force, which provides law enforcement and security services for employees and visitors to DCAS-managed facilities.